-Additionally, HUD recommends that at annual reexaminations PHAs ask whether the tenant, or any member of the tenant's household, is subject to a lifetime sex offender registration requirement in any state [Notice PIH 2012-28].
+Additionally, HUD recommends that during the annual reexamination process that PHAs ask whether the tenant, or any member of the tenant's household, is subject to a lifetime sex offender registration requirement in any state [Notice PIH 2012-28].

-At the annual reexamination, RRHA will ask whether the tenant, or any member of the tenant's household, is subject to a lifetime sex offender registration requirement in any state.
+During the annual reexamination process, RRHA will ask whether the tenant, or any member of the tenant's household, is subject to a lifetime sex offender registration requirement in any state.
 RRHA will use the Dru Sjodin National Sex Offender database to verify the information provided by the tenant.